 Brand Name: Display your brand name in 30 characters or less.
 This is your business name that will display in the ads.

-We’ve seen dynamic ads drive a 44% lift in ROAS and a 115% increase in CTR.
-While our highly talented team of designers can shape almost any asset into stunning, high-performing web display ads, here are 7 things that every advertiser should to get the most out of their campaign:
+Dynamic ads drive a 44% lift in ROAS and a 115% increase in CTR.
+While our highly talented team of designers can shape almost any asset into stunning, high-performing web display ads, here are some tips:

 Shoot eye catching, high-quality product photos

 Products are at the heart of your dynamic ads campaign.
-That’s why it’s important to make sure they are well photographed and represented visually to attract viewers.
-While the ad surrounding a product image can grab attention, it cannot sell products.
-Strong product visuals are central to the sale.
+Strong product visuals are central to making the sale.

-Consistency in product image size and aspect ratio is incredibly appealing: think Pinterest or Instagram.
-While the latest trend may be rows and columns of squares, consistency of any dimension is most important.
-With consistent product image sizes, ads of all sizes across all platforms will be better served.
+Consistency in product image size and aspect ratio is visually appealing.
+With consistent product image sizes, ads of all sizes across all platforms will be better-served.

 Use transparent backgrounds